keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Electrical-Contacts.md

-# Preparing Electrical Contracts #
+# Preparing Electrical Contacts #

-This page is a draft of the User Manual Entry on preparing electrical contracts on printed sensors.
+This page is a draft of the User Manual Entry on preparing electrical contacts on printed sensors.

 ## Materials ##